Chickpeas. Is there anything they can’t do? Gonna be honest here: I can get behind any meal that involves chickpeas and sweet potatoes.

 - Change up the potato: if you hate sweet potato or can’t find any, use a different kind!
 It’s still delicious and healthy.

 - Not into chickpeas?
 Chickpeas are kind of the star of the dish.
 But if you’re not into them and you’re a meat eater, chicken breast or chicken thighs would be awesome in this dish.
+Or add the chicken on top, anyway.
+White beans would work in a pinch but the texture won’t quite be the same.

-to double this recipe, simply double all of the ingredients!
+To double this recipe, simply double all of the ingredients!
 You may need to cook the tomato/chickpea mixture in batches or use a huge pot/pan.

 To add more volume, you can add another veggie (peas would be awesome in this), use a larger sweet potato or add another ingredient to the mix like rice or quinoa.
 If you eat meat, chicken breast or chicken thighs would be great with this meal.

 This dish can last up to four days in the fridge in airtight containers.
 It heats up well on the stove or in the microwave.
+You may need to add a little bit of water when you reheat it.
+A dash of olive oil can be nice, too, when reheating something.
+It tends to wake the flavors up!

 Happy prepping!